 As for the whole Dodge versus SRT debate, Vipers will be sold and serviced through specially trained Dodge dealers.
 Paretta didn’t go into detail about numbers or percentages, but this seems to mirror the approach of Dodge with the last Viper.
 As long as your local dealer is high enough in volume, chances are they’ll have access to Viper.

 Expect the new Viper to come sporting LED daytime running lamps, as well as LED taillamps.
 While Paretta says there’s “not necessarily” brand-related performance restrictions on the new Viper, it’s a safe bet that most Viper buyers won’t be cross-shopping the Ferrari 458 Italia.
 The cars (and brands) exist in different demographics.

 As for horsepower numbers, displacement, and whether or not the Viper will be launched in coupe and roadster versions simultaneously, we’ll have to wait until tomorrow to add some meat to tonight’s filler.
-The reveal is scheduled for 11:55 AM Eastern time, and we’ll bring you the details shortly thereafter as part of our complete New York Auto Show coverage
+The reveal is scheduled for 11:55 AM Eastern time, and we’ll bring you the details shortly thereafter as part of our complete New York Auto Show coverage.